College application and entrance requirements

 If you are or have been resident outside the EU you may have to apply directly to some HEIs.
 You need to contact the admissions office of HEIs to enquire whether you should apply through the CAO or directly to the HEI.
 It is very important to check application procedures for courses since errors may be difficult or impossible to rectify.

 You should make your enquiries well before the closing date of 1 February, preferably not later than early in the previous December.

-20 January 2023- Closing date for online applications at discounted fee.
+20 January 2024 – Closing date for online applications at discounted fee

-1 February – Normal closing date for applications
+1 February 2024 – Normal closing date for applications.
+Closes at 5pm

 March and April – Interviews and portfolio presentations for most of restricted courses*

-1 May – Closing date for late applications
+1 May 2024 – Closing date for late applications.
+Closes at 5pm

 TBC – Round A offers are made by the CAO (for applicants who are not awaiting their grades for the 2022 Leaving Certificate for example mature students, candidates who deferred places, people who need visas and some others)